martin-chobanyan/emotion/README.md

 ### Data Collection
 Once the [FER dataset](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data) is downloaded, **unpack_fer_data.py** can be used to extract, process, and store these images in a directory.

 In addition to these images, **download_data.py** can be used to scrape data from Google Images and use the keywords to label the downloaded images.
-This is done using the 'google_images_download' library.
+This is done using the [google_images_download](https://google-images-download.readthedocs.io/en/latest/installation.html) library.

 ### Fine-tuning a pretrained ImageNet model
 The base model for this project is a Resnet model pretrained on ImageNet from torchvision.
 This model will be fine-tuned later on in the pipeline to detect emotions from faces.